 Balaam, the powerful and experienced pagan prophet that was hired by king Balak to curse Israel, failed at every attempt.
 Every single time he opened his mouth to curse the people of God, nothing but blessings came out.
 This not only infuriated king Balak, but embarrassed Balaam, as well.
 It started to become clear to the enemy of Israel that there was just no way to curse them as long as Yahweh was on their side.
 As long as they remained in alignment with Him, they were unbeatable, impenetrable, and surrounded by a hedge of heavenly angels with swords drawn on every side.
 The enemy must go back to the drawing board and think of something else that he could do to make Israel fall.
 And that he would do.

-Wouldn’t it be amazing to live a life of such blessing and have such a protection that even the most powerful dark forces in hell could not prevail against you for even a second?
+Wouldn’t it be amazing to live a life of such blessing and have such protection that even the most powerful dark forces in hell could not prevail against you for even a second?
 There is such a life and the formula for it is found right here in the story of Balaam, King Balak and Phineas (Pinchas).
 This entire story is simply a pull-back of the curtain, if you will, to allow us to see into the spiritual realm.

 How are these stories a picture of the spiritual realm?

 Think about it.
 At the time that Balaam and Balak are trying to curse Israel, Israel has no idea what is going on behind the scenes.
 They are completely oblivious to the fact that there was an attempt at their destruction, nor did they know that they had just been abundantly blessed.
 This is exactly what happens in the spiritual realm around us.
 We just have no idea how hard the enemy tries to destroy us, hamper us, or, at the very least, ruin our day with some frustrating circumstance.
-If our eyes were truly open to see what is really happening around us, we would quickly shut them and ask Yahweh to take it away.
+If our eyes were truly open to seeing what is really happening around us, we would quickly shut them and ask Yahweh to take it away.

 The truth is that we are not fighting flesh and blood, but the principalities that are in high places in this present darkness.
 One of the purposes of this story that extends through several portions of scripture is to help us understand that the world we constitute as reality is only a small portion of what real reality is.
 To an angel, heaven is their reality and is far more real than anything on this earth that is passing away.
 From their perspective, the earth is just a fleeting shadow that is cast from the real substance it was patterned after.
 When we truly have our eyes opened to the fact that this world is but an elevator to a higher “floor,” we will understand that what happens in the elevator is not reality.
 It is just the place created as a transport to the rest of the building.
 With this in mind, let’s see how the story of Phineas fits into our peak behind the curtain.

 Within a few portions, we have gone from the children of Israel getting disqualified at the Jordan River because of the ten spies’ evil report all the way to the same Jordan River 40 years later where they would be tested once again.
-It is a spiritual principle that before any kind of promotion and realizing of a blessing there will always be a test.
+It is a spiritual principle that before any kind of promotion and realization of a blessing there will always be a test.
 And from Yahweh’s perspective, the test is always in proportion to the size and scope of the available blessing.

 The children of Israel were just outside Canaan across from Jericho, which was on the other side of the Jordan River.
 Before they would take their first city though, this generation had to be tested.